 The Vibrant Veruschka Stevens

-Veruschka Stevens’ polymer clay creations add a vivacious touch to statement jewelry.
+Veruschka Stevens uses brightly colored polymer clay to create joyful statement jewelry.

 Veruschka Stevens is highly trained, but not as an artist.
 Up until 2013, this self-taught jeweler was a full-time systems engineer.
 But however disparate her two careers may seem, Stevens says certain skills have served her well in both fields.

 Veruschka Stevens: There’s definitely a significant portion of learning to code, and you learn programming languages, and so forth.
 But the biggest part about systems engineering is learning how to think.
 So I’m able to deconstruct something that I find beautiful in tiny little elements.
 And then I know how to start.
 I start with the smallest of elements, and then I start putting them together.